HasnainRaz/Fast-SRGAN/README.md

 ```

 # Contributing
-If you have ideas on improving the model performance, adding metrics, or any other changes, please make a pull request or open an issue.
+If you have ideas on improving model performance, adding metrics, or any other changes, please make a pull request or open an issue.
 I'd be happy to accept any contributions.

 # TODOs
 1. Add metrics.